 Goals can be met by learning strategies for:

 Healthy Eating- Eating smaller portions, reducing fat in your diet and discovering healthier food options.

-Increasing physical Activity- As little as 30 minutes, five days a week of physical activity (walking, swimming, mowing lawn, exercise) can help improve your blood pressure, raise your good cholesterol and prevent blood flow problems.
+Increasing physical Activity- As little as 30 minutes, five days a week of physical activity (walking, swimming, mowing the lawn, exercise) can help improve your blood pressure, raise your good cholesterol and prevent blood flow problems.

-Losing Weight: It has shown that reducing you body weight by even a small 7% can offer you tremendous benefits for people at risk for Diabetes.
+Losing Weight: It has shown that reducing your body weight by even a small 7% can offer you tremendous benefits for people at risk for Diabetes.
 This program will help participants meet their goals and lower their risk of type 2 diabetes.

 The YMCA's Diabetes Prevention Program can decrease the number of new type 2 diabetes cases by more than half and give individuals at high risk for developing the disease tools for healthy living.

 For more information or to refer patients, contact: